 I am a Communication Post-Doctoral Fellow in the Organization, Communication & Technology (OCT) group at Chapman University.
-I research how people collaboratively design and use communication technologies (data & mobile media) to improve political engagement, organization, and community life.
-Often this work centers on groups of geeks that creatively repurpose or “hack” technologies.
+Generally I research how people collaboratively design and use communication technologies (data & mobile media) to improve political engagement, organization, and community life.
+Often this work centers on geeks that creatively repurpose or “hack” technologies.
 Another research area concerns how the migration of everyday communication to social & mobile media impacts social cohesion.
 To research these topics I employ quantitative (surveys, trace data analysis) and qualitative (ethnography, interviews) methodologies, often in novel combinations.
 Theoretically my work is situated in communication; sociology; science and technology studies (STS); cultural studies; and political science.
 My research has been published in journals such as New Media & Society; the International Journal of Communication; Social Media + Society, and Big Data + Society.
 I have written one book, “Civic Tech“, and co-authored the edited volume “Making Our World: The Hacker and Maker Movements in Context.”
 My research on communication and technology falls in three thematic areas:

 Infrastructure and Organization

 I currently am a Post-Doctoral Fellow in the Organization, Communication & Technology (OCT) group at Chapman University.
 There I help lead a research group (The OCT Group) funded by a $519k NSF Career grant awarded to Dr. Kerk Kee.
 We are looking at how researchers use communication to improve collaboration and organization in large-scale scientific projects.
 This research often goes by terms like “e-science” or “cyberinfrastructure.”
 Specifically, we are using qualitative methodologies (interviews and grounded theory) to examine how communication can increase adoption and organizational capacities.
 In 2017–2018 I am analyzing data, guiding our research group (3-6 students each semester), and publishing articles.